effcore/fCore-Bromato/README.md

 * Tooth (+10% chance to heal 1 HP when pickup a Material)

 ### New Challenges
+* Win a run with Baby Groot (will unlock new Item Energy Drink)
 * Win a run with Batman (will unlock new Item Batcave)
 * Win a run with Rotten (will unlock new Item Tooth)